Skip to main content

 sudo yum -y install nginx

-If you want to install any of the NGINX Extras module packages like PageSpeed or Brotli, you can do so by installing individual module packages:
+If you want to install any of the NGINX Extras module packages like PageSpeed or Brotli:

 sudo yum -y install nginx-module-brotli

-Don’t forget to follow the instructions of enabling and configuring the respective module, once installed.
+Don’t forget to follow the instructions for enabling and configuring the respective module.

-Install NGINX with full QUIC support in CentOS/RHEL/Rocky Linux 8, 9, or Fedora Linux
+Install NGINX with HTTP/3 Support in CentOS/RHEL/Rocky Linux 8, 9, or Fedora

 sudo dnf -y install https://extras.getpagespeed.com/release-latest.rpm dnf-plugins-core